Blood in semen

 Dr Gideon Blecher

-What is blood in your semen?
+What does blood in your semen mean?

 It’s difficult to know how common haematospermia is because people don’t always look at their semen after they ejaculate.
 People who do notice it might not talk to their doctor about it because they’re embarrassed or scared.